JozephDWT/CPU-BENCHMARK/README.md

 ## ENGLISH

 > A simple example of a CPU benchmark, the goal of which is to show the result in seconds, indicating how quickly your processor can handle various mathematical tasks.
 >  | Keep in mind that I, as a developer, do not give a 100% guarantee that this code is a working or final for use.
-This is just a platform for further improvement and support |
+This is just a platform for further improvement and support | Development is carried out on pure enthusiasm.

 ---